 Local SEO Ranking Factors for HVAC

 Once HVAC companies understand the importance of ranking locally, they naturally wonder how to influence rankings.
 Google Maps and Google Search rankings are based on separate algorithms, so each will require unique solutions.
-With that being said, some aspects of each algorithm carry over to the other one.
+That said, some aspects of each algorithm carry over to the other one.

-Claiming and optimizing your GMB listing is critical to local SEO.
+Claiming and optimizing your GBP listing is critical to local SEO.
 You can claim your business here and start ranking on the Local Map 3-Pack.
 Of course, optimized listings perform far better than empty ones.
 You should ensure accurate contact information, upload unique photos, and provide answers to the FAQ.
-You should also enter your website URL in the appropriate GMB field.
+You should also enter your website URL in the appropriate GBP field.

-Google My Business serves as your local SEO foundation, and without a listing, ranking becomes implausible.
-Sometimes HVAC companies have more than one listing, in which case you should merge the two listings.
-Furthermore, it would be best if you decided whether to list your address publically since most HVAC businesses quality as service area businesses (SAB).
+Google Business Profile serves as your local SEO foundation, and without a listing, ranking becomes implausible.
+Sometimes HVAC companies have more than one listing, so you should merge the two listings.
+Furthermore, it would be best if you decided whether to list your address publically since most HVAC businesses are quality as service area businesses (SAB).

-Your GMB listing will also serve as a central hub for your Google Reviews, which we will discuss below.
+Your GBP listing will also serve as a central hub for your Google Reviews, which we will discuss below.
 You can share your review link in your marketing materials, email signature, and other promotional content.
-Google My Business reviews have the greatest influence over Google Maps rankings and also increase GMB conversion rates.
+Google Business Profile reviews have the greatest influence over Google Maps rankings and increase GBP conversions.

-BrandREVU sends automated review requests to customers after finishing jobs.
-When customers leave Google Revies, your company gains more credibility and converts more prospects.
-In addition to requesting reviews, BrandREVU also empowers contractors to perform jobsite check-ins.
+DataPins sends automated review requests to customers after finishing jobs.
+When customers leave Google Reviews, your company gains more credibility and converts more prospects.
+In addition to requesting reviews, DataPins also empowers contractors to perform jobsite check-ins.

 If you provide enough service, customers may eventually leave negative reviews.
-A few negative reviews won’t hurt your business, but it does make sense to respond to each review.
+A few negative reviews won’t hurt your business, but responding to each review makes sense.
 Try to remedy their problems and ensure great service if they decide to come back and use your company.
 Remember that prospects are watching how you react to every review.

 Not only is NAP data important for user experience, but it also demonstrates to Google that your site is well-developed, useful, and communicates contact information explicitly.
-This makes you a great fit for searches that invoke your stated service area (determined via location keywords or the address listed), which means Google and other search engines are going to give your site higher rankings to meet the need.
+This makes you a great fit for searches that invoke your stated service area (determined via location keywords or the address listed), which means Google and other search engines will give your site higher rankings to meet the need.

-NAP isn’t only important for your primary HVAC website SEO — including on-page content, thoughtfully designed Contact Page and structured data usage — but also for your secondary websites.
+NAP isn’t only important for your primary HVAC website SEO — including on-page content, thoughtfully designed Contact Page, and structured data usage — and for your secondary websites.